 Is there a deep, hipster-nomad reason for only using one lens?
 No. In fact, it genuinely comes down to the fact I’m broke and can’t afford more lenses.
 But I want to share the benefits I’ve experienced of only using one lens for everything.

-You Might Like...
-11 Best Photography Accessories for Photographers on a Budget
+You Might Like… Best Lenses for Landscape Photography

 My camera and lens are always joined at the hip – or, erm, mount.
 They are always assembled in my bag so I can whip it out quickly and shoot right away.
 One lens means I don’t have to take the time to assess the composition and decide which focal length will work best.
 Being limited to that 24-70mm and being familiar with what I can get with it, I’m able to set up in less than a minute and start snapping.